 For instance, you can line a bag with EL wire, wrap The handlebars or top tube of a bicycle.
 You simply tuck the wire into the corners of a small box or container, a drawer, a display case, or even The engine compartment of your car.
 Personal experiences have taught me that you can also make cat wear using EL wire sort of like a collar, but my cat does not like it.

-If you want to Get just a bit more technical, you can hook multiple strands of EL wire up to a sequencer, which is a micro controller that turns All The strand on and off according to a program.
-Which is much like The LED strip/Arduino setup that I wrote about last time.
+If you want to get just a bit more technical, you can hook multiple strands of EL wire up to a sequencer, which is a micro controller that turns All The strand on and off according to a program.

 If you enjoy the smooth look of EL wire, but you find that it is too wiry, be aware that you can also buy EL tape or EL panel.
 Both of these work The same way as the EL wire, and provide The same continuous, even The illumination.
 The only difference is that EL tape does come in thick flat band, and the EL panel is sold in 10cm x 10cm squares.
 Like EL wire, they both can be cut down to a certain shape or size, for what you are working on.